yourtechmafia/SMS-Based-Motor-Automation-System/README.md

 * 3 analog voltage sensors to measure each phase potential difference.
 * SIM800L module for SMS functionality.
 * A button to toggle motor state (on/off).

+Fork all necessary Arduino libraries for this project from (https://github.com/yourtechmafia/Awesome-Arduino-Libraries).